JustBobinAround/htmx_server/README.md

 ## Overview

 `htmx_server` is a Rust crate that simplifies server-side of [htmx](https://htmx.org/) components, not that it was that hard anyway.
-This crate simply meant to ship htmx and rust stack apps.
+This crate is simply meant to ship htmx and rust stack apps in the most minimal code possible.
 This crate is still in very early development.
 There are plans to implement a full HTML! macro similar to JSX that is specialized around HTMX.
 For now however, this crate it only able to serve raw text without type verification.
 Tread carefully!